althk/sahamati/README.md

 ## About

 Sahamati is a [Raft](https://raft.github.io) implementation in Go and has full support for the following features:

 * Leader Election + Log Replication
 * Persistence
 * Membership Changes
 * Log Compaction

-It uses GRPC-compatible [Connect protocol](https://connectrpc.com/docs/introduction/) HTTP2 transport for communicating between peers in the cluster.
+Sahamati uses GRPC-compatible [Connect protocol](https://connectrpc.com/docs/introduction/) over HTTP3 (QUIC) transport for communicating between peers in the cluster.

 Sahamati uses a leveldb based WAL for resilience.